Technologicat/unpythonic/README.md

 ## Acknowledgements

 Thanks to [TUT](http://www.tut.fi/en/home) for letting me teach [RAK-19006 in spring term 2018](https://github.com/Technologicat/python-3-scicomp-intro); early versions of parts of this library were originally developed as teaching examples for that course.
 Thanks to @AgenttiX for feedback.

+The trampoline implementation takes its remarkably clean and simple approach from ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py).
+Our main improvements are a cleaner syntax for the client code, and the addition of the FP looping constructs.

+Another important source of inspiration was [tco](https://github.com/baruchel/tco) by Thomas Baruchel, for thinking about the possibilities of TCO in Python.

 ## Python-related FP resources